 Although we have developed systems and processes designed to protect the data we manage, prevent data loss and other security breaches, effectively respond to known and potential risks, and expect to continue to expend significant resources to bolster these protections, there can be no assurance that these security measures will provide absolute security or prevent breaches or attacks.
 As of the date of this annual report, we have not experienced breaches of our security measures, however, we may experience in the future, breaches of our security measures due to human error, malfeasance, insider threats, system errors, vulnerabilities, or other irregularities.
 Certain types of cyberattacks could harm us even if our systems are left undisturbed.
-Unauthorized parties may attempt, to gain access to our systems and facilities, as well as those of our customers, partners, and third-party service providers, through various means, including hacking, social engineering, phishing, and attempting to fraudulently induce individuals (including employees, service providers, and our customers) into disclosing usernames, passwords, payment card information, or other sensitive information, which may in turn be used to access our information technology systems and customers' cryptocurrency assets.
+Unauthorized parties may attempt to gain access to our systems and facilities, as well as those of our customers, partners, and third-party service providers, through various means, including hacking, social engineering, phishing, and attempting to fraudulently induce individuals (including employees, service providers, and customers) into disclosing usernames, passwords, payment card information, digital assets.
 Threats can come from a variety of sources, including criminal hackers, hacktivists, state-sponsored intrusions, industrial espionage, and insiders.
 Certain threat actors may be supported by significant financial and technological resources, making them even more sophisticated and difficult to detect.
 We may also acquire other companies that expose us to unexpected security risks or increase costs to improve the security posture of the acquired company.
-Further, there has been an increase in such activities as a result of the COVID-19 pandemic.
 As a result, our costs and the resources we devote to protecting against these advanced threats and their consequences may continue to increase over time.

-From time to time, we may encounter technical issues in connection with the integration of supported cryptocurrency assets and changes and upgrades to their underlying networks, which could adversely affect our business
+From time to time, we may encounter technical issues in connection with the integration of supported digital assets and changes and upgrades to their underlying networks, which could adversely affect our business

-In order to support any supported cryptocurrency assets, a variety of front and back-end technical and development work is required to implement our wallet, custody, trading, staking and other solutions for our customers, and to integrate such supported cryptocurrency assets with our existing technical infrastructure.
-For certain cryptocurrency assets, a significant amount of development work is required and there is no guarantee that we will be able to integrate successfully with any existing or future cryptocurrency assets.
-In addition, such integration may introduce software errors or weaknesses into our platforms, including our existing infrastructure.
+A variety of front and back-end technical and development work is required to implement our wallet, custody, trading, staking and other solutions for our customers, and to integrate our supported digital assets with our existing technical infrastructure.
+For certain digital assets, a significant amount of development work is required and there is no guarantee that we will be able to successfully integrate any existing or future digital assets.
+In addition, such integration may introduce software errors or weaknesses into our platforms, including into our existing infrastructure.
 Even if such integration is initially successful, any number of technical changes, software upgrades, soft or hard forks, cybersecurity incidents, or other changes to the underlying blockchain network may occur from time to time, causing incompatibility, technical issues, disruptions, or security weaknesses to our platforms.
-If we are unable to identify, troubleshoot and resolve any such issues successfully, we may no longer be able to support such cryptocurrency assets, our customers' assets may be frozen or lost, the security of our hot, warm, or cold wallets may be compromised, and our platforms and technical infrastructure may be affected, all of which could adversely impact our business.
+If we are unable to identify, troubleshoot and resolve any such issues successfully, we may no longer be able to support such digital assets, our customers' assets may be frozen or lost, the security of our hot, warm, or cold wallets may be compromised, and our platforms and technical infrastructure may be affected, all of which could adversely impact our business.